-Although some sleeping medication may help in the short-term, people can become dependent on them and require them to help sleep all the time.
+Although some sleeping medication may help in the short-term, people can become dependent on it and require it to help sleep all the time.
 Side effects may affect your quality of life.
 Only take sleeping medications as indicated and with medical supervision.

-If you are having trouble sleeping and this is impacting on your quality of life, talk to your doctor or nurse.
+If you are having trouble sleeping and it is impacting your quality of life, talk to your doctor or nurse.
 Make sure you tell your doctor about all your medications.

 Adjusting to life after a heart attack can be stressful.
-Learning breathing and relaxation exercises can help you to manage stress and anxiety to support your recovery.Learn relaxation techniques
+Breathing and relaxation exercises can help you to manage stress and anxiety to support your recovery.Learn relaxation techniques